Is there an “age of accountability” in the Bible?

 Therefore, since the reason for our eternal death is our own sin (and not our knowledge of the Law), then all men are under the curse of eternal death from the first moment of life, since all men are born sinful in the likeness of Adam.
 Our condemnation before God is not a function of our awareness of our sin or of the Law; it is the consequence for having been born sinful.

-Those who proposed an age of accountability invented an unbiblical answer to that question, for the Bible gives us a very different answer to this question.
-The Bible's answer is profound, because it centers on a proper understanding of the way men are saved in the first place.
+The Bible gives a very clear and very different answer to this question.
+The Bible's answer centers on a proper understanding of the way ALL men are saved in the first place.
+The Bible solves this dilemma in the right way, by correcting the false presumption of free will salvation.

-In truth, the Bible teaches that salvation occurs in a different way.
+In truth, the Bible teaches that salvation occurs in a very different way.

 First, the Bible teaches that no man seeks for God: